ThingX-Technology/npu-deployment/README.md

 # NPU deployment on Khadas VIM3 NPU

-Deploying models on the VIM3 requires the use of KSNN, Khadas Software Neural Network.
+Deploying models on the VIM3 requires the use of KSNN, Khadas Software Neural Network and the accompanying SDK.

 First clone the model conversion tool and enter the python directory:
 ```